How to select your first marketing channel

 So we’ve come to the obvious-in-hindsight conclusion that you should operate at the intersection of where the customers already are, and what comes to you naturally and joyfully.
 With practice, you’ll move from being good to being great, which was unlikely to happen had you selected a channel that wasn’t a good fit.

-And then, once you become powerful on one medium, you can start expanding to others.
-With a foothold on Threads, and revenue that can pay for consulting or tools or hiring a part-time marketer, repurposing your content from Threads but in the style of LinkedIn, now you’re expanding into a second marketing channel from a position of strength.
+And then, once you become powerful on one medium, you can expand to others.
+With a foothold on Threads, and revenue that can pay for consulting or tools or hiring a part-time marketer, you can repurpose your content from Threads but in the style of LinkedIn.
+Now you’re expanding into a second marketing channel from a position of strength.

-Another possibility is that the Venn diagram is empty—your customers are on Facebook and you absolutely despise Facebook with every fiber of your being.
+Another possibility is that the Venn diagram intersection is empty—your customers are only on Facebook and you absolutely despise Facebook with every fiber of your being.
 What do you do?

-One conclusion is this is the wrong business for you.
-You just said that you’re so different from your customers, you can’t even relate to them.
+One conclusion is that this is the wrong business for you.
+You just said that you’re so different from your customers that you can’t relate to them.
 Perhaps that means you’re not the right person to run this business.
 The business might be great, just for somebody else, not for you.

 Another possibility is you need to partner with someone for whom this particular marketing channel is their superpower.
 Someone who’s an absolute wizard at Facebook, accomplishing things everyone else says are impossible.
-What other people say takes a year, they do in a month.
-What other people say takes three months, they already did over the weekend.
-Since you’ve said that this is the most important channel, and also that you’re going to be terrible at it, consider how powerful it would be if you were able to focus on the areas of the business that are your superpowers while this other person hauls in new customers every day.
+What takes other people a year, they complete in a month.
+What takes other people two months, they did last weekend.
+Since you’ve stipulated this is the most important channel, and that you’re going to be terrible at it, consider how powerful it would be if you focused on the areas of the business that are your superpowers, while this other person hauls in new customers every day.
 This could be exactly the team that maximizes the chance that this company is really going to work.

 In any case, you want to pick one marketing channel and go deep.
 Not spread yourself over several channels, none of which work well.